MicrosoftDocs/learn/learn-pr/aspnetcore/secure-aspnet-core-identity/includes/4-customize-identity.md

         The preceding resolves the data annotation attributes in the previous step.

-1. Create and apply an EF Core Migration to update the underlying data store:
+1. Create and apply an EF Core migration to update the underlying data store:

     ```bash
     dotnet ef migrations add UpdateUser && \